-LGBTQ+ Veteran care
+LGBTQ+ Veteran Care

-- Hormone therapy
+- Affirming recreation therapy

 - HIV and STI testing, counseling, and care, including PEP (post-exposure prophylaxis) and PrEP (pre-exposure prophylaxis) for Veterans at risk for HIV

-Policies and practices to know
+LGBTQ+ policies and practices to know

 Documentation in medical records: VA Salt Lake City maintains the confidentiality of information about sexual orientation, sexual behavior, and gender identity, just like any other private health information.